enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 #### Git is not Github!
-##### nor Bitbucket or any other web code hosting service or graphical interface.
+**nor Bitbucket or any other web code hosting service or graphical interface.**

-Remember, git is a decentralized version control system, that is, there is no principal copy of the repository!
+Remember, git is a decentralized version control system, that is, there is no "official" copy of the repository!
 The repo on your computer has the same importance as the repos on your peers' laptops as well as that saved on a company server.

-Despite there are good reasons why it is so, in real-world collaborative software development, it is useful to have a copy of the repository that is conceptually the main one.
+Despite there being good reasons why it is so, in real-world collaborative software development it is useful to have a copy of the repository that is conceptually the main one.
 For instance, the repository that will be the one officially published, say to install the code, or the one to be cloned to start working on the project.